-6.1 Asset cost allocation
+Asset cost allocation 6.1

 The allocation of network asset values to customer groups is then used to allocate expenditure to the related network expenditure.
-It is assumed that these costs occur in proportion to the total RAB value of assets in each component of the network.
+It is assumed that these costs occur in proportion to the total RAB12 value of assets in each component of the network.
 For example, low voltage assets comprise 22% of the network asset base, so it is assumed that maintenance costs on low voltage assets will be 22% of the total maintenance costs.
 Counties Energy's intention is to allocate asset-related costs based on the extent to which a customer group uses those assets.
 This is largely related to usage (maximum demand) and the specific allocators are shown in Table 3 below.